usacheow/SimpleProject/README.md

 BottomBarHistoryManager is responsible for working with one or more stacks of fragments on a Single Activity.
 Each stack contains a fragment that implements ContainerFragment.

 ContainerFragment is responsible for displaying fragments within itself.
-ContainerFragment.show(...) replaces the current fragment with a new one.
+ContainerFragment.navigateTo(...) replaces the current fragment with a new one.

 The remaining fragments are recommended to inherit from SimpleFragment, which provides a convenient way